-A section of the National Cycle Network (NCN) route 7 runs parallel with the northbound carriageway of the A9 throughout the scheme extent (5m at its nearest point) (OS Maps).
-There are no Core Paths (OS Maps), walking routes listed on WalkHighlands (WalkHighlands), paved footpaths, bus stops or other pedestrian facilities, along the A9 within the scheme extent.
+A section of the National Cycle Network (NCN) route 7 utilises the A889 throughout the scheme extent (OS Maps) and one Core Path (path code: UBS35) diverges from the northbound carriageway at the southern scheme extent (Scotland's Environment).
+There are no walking routes listed on WalkHighlands (WalkHighlands).
+Paved footpaths run along the scheme extent and there is a bus stop adjacent the post office.